 • Up to $2,500 in valuables, such as art and furs

-NFIP flood insurance policyholders are covered for up to $100,000 in contents coverage.
+NFIP flood insurance includes up to $100,000 in contents coverage.

 How do I get flood insurance in Louisiana?